AlaffiaM/mayden-money-mind/server/README.md

 ## Payment Flow

 1. User creates a subscription
+2. Server ensures the Paystack Weekly/Monthly **Plans** exist (auto-created once, plan codes cached in the `Setting` table)
-2. Server initializes a Paystack transaction
+3. Server initializes a Paystack transaction with `plan` + `invoice_limit: 0` — Paystack saves the card and enables **recurring billing** (auto-charges the card every 7/30 days)
-3. User is redirected to Paystack checkout
+4. User is redirected to Paystack checkout
-4. On success, callback/webhook activates the subscription
+5. On success, callback/webhook activates the subscription and stores the Paystack `subscription_code`
+6. Each renewal fires `invoice.update` / `charge.success` (extend access) or `invoice.update` failed / `charge.failed` (→ `past_due` grace period)
+7. Turning **auto-renew off** calls `DELETE /subscription/{code}` — future charges stop but access continues until the current period ends
-5. Dev mode bypasses Paystack when no API key is configured
+8. Dev mode bypasses Paystack when no API key is configured

+Paystack dashboard: set the webhook to `https://<render-host>/api/payments/webhook` and the callback to the Vercel app URL.
+No Paystack dashboard plan/subscription setup is required — plans are created by the server on first use.